UniversityOfHelsinkiCS/oodikone/README.md

    - Creates real data databases and populates them with downloaded dumps.
 3. Reset single database
    - Like option 2, but only for single database.
 Leaves other databases untouched.
+4. Restore data from dumps
+   - Like option 2, but skips downloading, and simply restores databases from the dumps downloaded earlier.
+5. Docker system prune
+   - Runs `docker system prune -a && docker volume prune -a`.
+This will remove all your docker data, also related to any other applications than oodikone!
+Sometimes necessary after strange errors due to caching.

 ## ⌨️ Development